-Annex A: Guidance on the 2021 NSS for providers returning student data to HESA
+Annex A: Guidance on the 2022 NSS for higher education providers, and for further education institutions in Wales returning student data to HESA

-- The National Student Survey (NSS) will be carried out in 2021 across higher education providers in England, Wales, Northern Ireland and Scotland by the Office for Students (OfS), working on behalf of the UK funding and regulatory bodies.
+- The National Student Survey (NSS) will be carried out in 2022 across higher education providers in England, Wales, Northern Ireland and Scotland by the Office for Students (OfS), working on behalf of the UK funding and regulatory bodies.
 Ipsos MORI will manage the survey process and Texuna Technologies will provide the data dissemination portal services.
-The 2021 NSS will follow a similar timetable to the 2020 survey. - 2.
-This annex provides guidance specifically for UK higher education providers returning student data to the Higher Education Statistics Agency (HESA). - 3.
+The 2022 NSS will follow a similar timetable to the 2021 survey. - 2.
+This annex provides guidance specifically for UK higher education providers and for further education institutions in Wales that return student data to the Higher Education Statistics Agency (HESA). - 3.
 The responsibilities of providers in the successful management of the NSS are as follows: - a.
-Timely submission of the (HESA student record and HESA student alternative record.
-The final submission date is in October 2020 for providers returning to HESA student and in early November 2020 for providers returning to student alternative. - b.
+Timely submission of the HESA student record and HESA student alternative record.
+The final submission date is in October 2021 for the student record and in early November 2021 for the student alternative. - b.
 Ensuring good data quality by checking the NSS report (the target list) generated by HESA.
-Requests for any necessary changes which cannot be resolved by correcting the student data may be directed to Ipsos MORI for approval by the OfS or the relevant funding body within the period December 2020 to February 2021. - c.
+Requests for any necessary changes that cannot be resolved by correcting the student data may be directed to Ipsos MORI, for approval by the OfS or the relevant funding body, within the period from December 2021 to February 2022. - c.
 Timely issuing of NSS pre-notification email to eligible students.
-Further details can be found in the NSS 2021 setup guidance, sent to provider contacts by Ipsos MORI.
+Further details can be found in the NSS 2022 setup guidance, sent to provider contacts by Ipsos MORI.
 The guidance document is also available on the NSS extranet. - d.
-Timely submission of student contact details (email addresses and phone numbers) when requested by Ipsos MORI (November 2020). - e.
+Timely submission of student contact details (email addresses and phone numbers) when requested by Ipsos MORI (by 26 November 2021). - e.
 Engagement with all guidance and requests issued by the OfS, UK funding and regulatory bodies, HESA, Ipsos MORI and Texuna Technologies, and attending training and events run by them as necessary. - f.
 Submitting survey preferences to Ipsos MORI.
 This includes the timing of the survey and the choice of optional bank questions.
 Optional bank choices should be made in conjunction with the relevant students' union. - g.
-Providers in England are not required to promote the survey to students this is a change for NSS 2021.
+Providers in England are not required to promote the survey to students; this follows the same process as in NSS 2021.
 Providers in Wales, Scotland and Northern Ireland are required to promote the survey.
 Providers that promote the survey to their students must ensure that all activities meet the guidelines on marketing and promoting the survey and on avoiding inappropriate influence, as provided by Ipsos MORI in the good practice guide.